sanjayloncha/sanjayloncha/README.md

 </div>

-### <div align="center">I'm Sanjay, a full-time full-stack developer 👨‍💻 working/learning remotely since 2019 🚀</div>
+### <div align="center">I'm Sanjay, a full-stack developer👨‍💻 learning remotely since 2021 🚀</div>

-- ❓ Ask me about anything related to Javascript and Front-end related technologies
+- ❓ Ask me about anything related to Javascript and ReactJs

 - 🌱 I’m currently learning Backend.

 - 🔭 I’m good at Data Structure and Algorithms  .
 - ✍️ I’m having spend more than 1500 hours on solving DSA questions and i have solved more than 350+ good quality questions  .

 - ⚡ Fun fact: I use spaces over tabs